Combinatorics of Double Grothendieck Polynomials: Half weak double Grothendieck functions

 \end{corollary} \begin{proof} This follows from the lemma above along with corollary \ref{ex1}. \end{proof}

 Finally, we need to identify certain special elements of $PT(\lambda)$.
-To do this we make some more definitions:

-\begin{definition} Let $T \in PT(\lambda)$.
+(The following two definitions are more general than they need to be for this purpose alone.
+They are also used in Conjecture \ref{conj}.)

+\begin{definition} Let $T$ be any tableau whose entries come from the alphabet $\{1',2',\ldots,1,2,\ldots\}$.
+If $T$ has boxes with multiple entries, order the entries horizontally within those boxes as follows: Starting from the left and moving right, list the unprimed entries in increasing order followed by the primed entries in decreasing order.

 Start with your finger in the leftmost box of the lowest row of $T$.
-Now move your finger left to right across rows moving from bottom row to top row until your finger lies over an instance of $i$ or $i'$ for the first time.
-If it lies over an $i$ we say that $T$ has the \emph{$i$ starting property}.
-If $T$ has no $i$ or $i'$ we also say that $T$ has the $i$-starting property. \end{definition}
+Now move your finger left to right across rows moving from bottom row to top row stopping once your finger lies over an instance of $i$ or $i'$ for the first time.
+If your finger lies over an $i'$ we say that $T$ has the \emph{$i$-primed property}.
+If $T$ has no $i$ or $i'$ we also say that $T$ (trivially) has the \emph{$i$-primed property}. \end{definition}